TrevorH08/super-galactic-age-calculator/README.md

 ## Setup/Installation Requirements

 * _Clone from GitHub at:https://github.com/TrevorH08/super-galactic-age-calculator ._
-* _Navigate to the "super-galactic-age-calculator" folder_
+* _Navigate to folder in bash, and use "code ." to open project with VSCode or Text editor of your choice_
-* _Double click index.html to open a locally hosted instance_
+* _Once open, type "npm install" into bash to install all required Webpack assets_
-* _Enter a number to see how it works_
+* _Open index.html into your browser_
 * _TO EDIT: Open folder using text editor of your choice_

 ## Known Bugs